Diyckstra/terraform-provider-deyckstra/website/docs/r/eip.md

 * `instance` - (Optional) EC2 instance ID.
 * `network_interface` - (Optional) Network interface ID to associate with.
 * `public_ipv4_pool` - (Optional) EC2 IPv4 address pool identifier.
 This option is only available for VPC EIPs.
 * `tags` - (Optional) Map of tags to assign to the resource.
 Tags can only be applied to EIPs in a VPC.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `vpc` - (Optional) Boolean if the EIP is in a VPC or not.

 ~> **Note** You can specify either the `instance` ID or the `network_interface` ID, but not both.